MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/m365-integration-overview.md

 :::image type="content" source="media/connect-to-word.svg" alt-text="Shows how Business Central integrates to Word" lightbox="media/connect-to-word.svg":::

 If an organization wants to change the layout of its outgoing documents such as quotes, sales orders, or sales invoices, a power user can use Word as the design tool to change the layout.
 When the [!INCLUDE [prod_short](../includes/prod_short.md)] server generates the document report, it merges the Word layout with data and sends the resulting PDF document to the user as a downloaded file (or to a printer).
-For more information, see [Using Word for Document Report Layouts](/dynamics365/business-central/ui-how-add-fields-word-report-layout).
+For more information, see [Work with Word Layouts](/dynamics365/business-central/ui-how-add-fields-word-report-layout).

 To make it easy to mass communicate in print or email, power users can use mail merge commands in Word to use Word as the design tool to create the layout of the message.
 They can then upload the Word document to [!INCLUDE [prod_short](../includes/prod_short.md)].
 When you run the campaign, the [!INCLUDE [prod_short](../includes/prod_short.md)] platform merges data from entities such as contacts, customers, and vendors with the template to produce the final documents to send to clients.
 For more information, see [Using Word Templates for Bulk Communication](/dynamics365/business-central/ui-mail-merge).